dell/PyU4V/README.md

 - Expansion of the rest_functions library (including new Unisphere versions - see below)
 - Increased exception handling and logging
 - Unittests

-# VERSION FUTURE
-The Rest API is undergoing substantial transformation for the 8.4 release.
-With that in mind, we will be creating a new 84 version when that is released.

 # CONTRIBUTION
 Please do!
 Create a fork of the project into your own repository.
 Make all your necessary changes and create a pull